SovereignCloudStack/cluster-stacks/README.md

 Here, the cluster stack and cluster class versions were updated to v4, the node image version was bumped to v2 due to the changes, while the cluster addon remained on v2 as it was not affected by the update.

 This versioning approach allows us to keep track of changes across different components, manage these components effectively, and conduct isolated testing.
 This ensures that our Kubernetes distribution or cluster stack remains resilient, and we can perform safe and secure upgrades even in the face of rapid update cycles.
 The metadata.yaml plays a critical role in maintaining this structure and providing an accurate representation of the state of the whole stack at any given time.

-## ✔️ Advantages of the Cluster Stack Approach
-The `cluster stack` approach offers several advantages for managing and deploying Kubernetes clusters:

-1. **Standardization**: The `cluster stack` approach provides a standardized way of managing and configuring Kubernetes clusters across different infrastructure-as-a-service (IaaS) `providers`.
-It establishes consistent patterns and practices, ensuring a uniform experience regardless of the underlying provider.
-1. **Flexibility**: The framework allows for flexibility in defining and customizing `cluster stacks` to meet specific requirements.
-It supports multiple `cluster stacks` per provider, enabling the selection of the most suitable stack for different use cases and environments.
-1. **Resilience and Isolated Testing**: By encapsulating components such as cluster addons, node images, and `cluster classes` within a `cluster stack`, the approach enables isolated testing.
-Each component can be tested independently, ensuring the stability and resilience of the entire Kubernetes distribution.
-This isolation also facilitates safe upgrades and updates in rapid release cycles, reducing the risk of system-wide failures.
-1. **Self-Managed Clusters**: Leveraging the Cluster API, the `cluster stack` approach enables the delivery of self-managed Kubernetes clusters.
-The Cluster API provides a Kubernetes-style API for cluster creation, configuration, and management.
-This empowers users to easily manage and operate their own clusters, abstracting away the underlying complexities of infrastructure provisioning.
-1. **Simplified Operations**: With the `cluster stack` approach, the complexity of managing Kubernetes clusters is significantly reduced.
-Users can select a `cluster stack` from the available options, benefiting from predefined configurations, best practices, and streamlined operations.
-This simplification accelerates cluster setup, reduces human errors, and improves overall operational efficiency.
-1. **Enhanced Collaboration**: The `cluster stack` approach fosters collaboration among the Kubernetes community and IaaS `providers`.
-It establishes a common framework for building and sharing `cluster stacks`, facilitating knowledge exchange and the development of best practices.
-This collaborative ecosystem accelerates innovation and ensures compatibility across different `providers`.

-Overall, the cluster stack approach promotes standardization, flexibility, resilience, and simplified operations in managing Kubernetes clusters.
-It empowers users to efficiently deploy and manage their clusters, while enabling collaboration and continuous improvement within the Kubernetes community.

-## 🔧 Usage

-Follow our [quickstart guide](./docs/quickstart.md) for an introduction on how to deploy cluster stacks.